postsharp/Metalama.Documentation/conceptual/Aspects/Diagnostics.md

 ## Advanced Example

 The following aspect can be added to a field or property.
 It overrides the getter so that its value is retrieved from a service locator.
 This aspect assumes that the target class has a field named `_serviceProvider` and of type `IServiceProvider`.
 The aspect reports errors if this field is absent or of a wrong type.
-The C# compiler may report an error `CS0169` because it looks from source code that the `_serviceProvider` field is unused.
+The C# compiler may report a warning `CS0169` because it looks from source code that the `_serviceProvider` field is unused.
 Therefore, the aspect must suppress this diagnostic.

 [!include[Import Service](../../code/Metalama.Documentation.SampleCode.AspectFramework/LocalImport.cs)]